To My Darling Lucia,

 You were thrilled.

-We celebrated you with a surprise trip to 5th Avenue to visit the American Girl Place – a doll store mecca I once swore we’d NEVER enter.
+We celebrated you with a surprise trip to 5th Avenue to visit the American Girl Place – a doll store mecca I wasn’t sure we’d ever enter.
 My, how time changes things.
 We waited in line outside for quite some time, and when we finally walked through the doors, you intently studied the dolls enclosed in the glass casing.
 As I watched your little hands press up against your reflection, searching for the doll that looked most like you – I couldn’t help but think about your growing sense of self, and increasing awareness for the world around you.

 You vacillate between big and little.
 Between wanting to identify common ground with your peers, and being 100% unabashedly you.
 Between donning costumes and more accessories than a Christmas tree, to removing a prop in certain situations.
 I can easily recall the familiar feeling of searching through metaphorical glass for something similar – something just like me.
 Affirmation in a bigger girl’s voice.
 A nod of approval.